Role of Antidepressants in Bipolar: Finding Balance in Bipolar Care

 What is the role of antidepressants in bipolar disorder?

-The role of antidepressants in bipolar disorder is to help reduce symptoms of deep sadness, low energy, and emotional heaviness during bipolar depression.
-They are usually combined with mood stabilizers or antipsychotics so the person can feel better without triggering rapid mood changes.
+The role of antidepressants in bipolar disorder is mainly to treat depressive symptoms such as sadness, low motivation, and emotional heaviness.
+They are often combined with mood stabilisers to prevent sudden mood changes.

 Can antidepressants make bipolar symptoms worse?